 Location: Philadelphia, PA

-Architect: Kelly Brennan and Karen Dellaporta, Baglivo Associates
+Architect: Kelly Brennan and Karen Dellaporta of Baglivo Associates — East Norrinton, PA

 Finish: This staircase has reclaimed padauk wood treads and a single steel stringer.
 The stringer, steel railing posts, cable, top rail, and handrail all have a clear matte coat.

 The company wanted its office to maintain its unpolished, natural style.
 To create a cohesive look, we took inspiration from the distressed timber columns around the workspace.
 We designed a mono-stringer staircase with open risers and an Ithaca Style cable railing system.
 The stair treads are made of reclaimed padauk wood that once served as support beams in a factory.
 The steel used for the cable railing and stair stringer has a clear matte coating.
-This matte finish protects the metal while preserving the natural look of the steel straight from the mill.
-The handrail, which has visible shifts in the color of the bare steel, ends in a gentle curve toward the ground.
+This matte finish protects the metal while preserving the natural, straight-from-the-mill appearance of the steel.
+The bare steel handrail, which has visible shifts in the color, ends in a gentle curve toward the ground.